 What’s NOT included?

 - Dinner: In our experience, travelers always have different needs when it comes to eating dinner (budget, type of food, timings, quantity, etc) so we prefer giving you the chance to order whatever you like during your free time.

 - Single supplement: You can have your own for the entire stay at an additional 170€ .
 Otherwise, we offer double/twin rooms, which you will be sharing with another like-minded traveler, if coming by yourself, of course.

 - Medical Insurance: However, we can take care of it (we won’t charge any extra fees) because most regular travel insurance companies don’t cover for travel in Iraq.

 Payments can be made by Standard Bank Transfer (Wire Transfer) or Credit Card or Paypal.
 Further details will be sent by email.

 In order to secure a spot on the tour, we require a 20% deposit.
-The remaining 80% should be sent up to 4 weeks before the tour starting date.

 Need to know about Coronavirus